Floating solar power plant

-The solar power plant will produce approximately 15,635MWh of electricity a year while offsetting 7,800t of carbon dioxide emissions a year.
+The solar power plant will produce approximately 15,635MWh of electricity and offset roughly 7,800t of carbon dioxide emissions every year.

 The Kyocera floating solar power plant will use Hydrelio floating solar technology developed by Ciel et Terre.
 The floating platforms provide reliable support to solar panels that are installed on large water bodies such as lakes, reservoirs, canals and ponds.